nuejs/nue/packages/nuejs.org/docs/design-systems.md

 # Design systems
-A design system is a set of rules and reusable components that brings consistency, structure, and efficiency to your design and development process.
-It ensures your visual identity flows seamlessly from design into code.
-Nue embraces this through CSS, leveraging web standards to create scalable, maintainable systems—simplified by powerful tools like cascade layers, nesting, and automatic asset handling.
+A design system is a set of rules and reusable components that brings consistency and structure to your application design.
+Nue embraces this through modern CSS: @layers, variables, and calc().

 ## What exactly is a CSS design system?